toposoid/toposoid-common-nlp-english-web/README.md

 # scala-common-nlp-english-web
 This is a WEB API that works as a microservice within the Toposoid project.
-Toposoid is a knowledge base construction platform.(see [Toposoid Root Project](https://github.com/toposoid/toposoid.git)) This Microservice analyzes dependency's structure of English sentences and outputs the result in JSON.
+Toposoid is a knowledge base construction platform.(see [Toposoid Root Project](https://github.com/toposoid/toposoid.git)) This Microservice provides an NLP function that handles English and outputs the result in JSON.

 [![Test And Build](https://github.com/toposoid/scala-common-nlp-english-web/actions/workflows/action.yml/badge.svg)](https://github.com/toposoid/scala-common-nlp-english-web/actions/workflows/action.yml)